umccr/gridss-purple-linx-nf/deployment/README.md

 ## Usage
 ### Automatic submission with identifiers
-A GPL job can be launched with either a subject identifier (e.g. `SBJ00001`) or both a tumour sample identifier and normal sample identifier (e.g. `PRJ000001`) using the `gpl_submit_job` Lambda function.
+A GPL job can be launched with either a subject identifier (e.g. `SBJ00001`) or both a tumor sample identifier and normal sample identifier (e.g. `PRJ000001`) using the `gpl_submit_job` Lambda function.
 This Lambda function queries the [data portal API](https://github.com/umccr/data-portal-apis) to automatically collect the necessary input data, which is then passed the the `gpl_submit_job_manual` Lambda function to launch the Batch job.

-When a subject has multiple tumour/normal samples, the Lambda function will refuse to run if provided a subject identifier and instead will require the user to explicitly provide the desired tumour sample identifier and normal sample identifier.
+When a subject has multiple tumor/normal samples, the Lambda function will refuse to run if provided a subject identifier and instead will require the user to explicitly provide the desired tumor sample identifier and normal sample identifier.

 ```bash